TediCross/TediCross/README.md

 As mentioned in the step by step installation guide, there is a settings file.
 Here is a description of what the settings do.

 * `telegram`: Object authorizing and defining the Telegram bot's behaviour
 	* `auth.token`: The Telegram bot's token.
-It is needed for the bot to authenticate to the Telegram servers and be able to send and receive messages
+It is needed for the bot to authenticate to the Telegram servers and be able to send and receive messages.
+If set to `"env"`, TediCross will read the token from the environment variable `TELEGRAM_BOT_TOKEN`
 	* `useFirstNameInsteadOfUsername`: **EXPERIMENTAL** If set to `false`, the messages sent to Discord will be tagged with the sender's username.
 If set to `true`, the messages sent to Discord will be tagged with the sender's first name (or nickname).
 Note that Discord users can't @-mention Telegram users by their first name.
 Defaults to `false`
 	* `colonAfterSenderName`: Whether or not to put a colon after the name of the sender in messages from Discord to Telegram.
 If true, the name is displayed `Name:`.
 If false, it is displayed `Name`.
 Defaults to false
 	* `skipOldMessages`: Whether or not to skip through all previous messages cached from the telegram-side and start processing new messages ONLY.
 Defaults to true
 * `discord`: Object authorizing and defining the Discord bot's behaviour
-	* `auth`: The Discord bot's token.
-It is needed for the bot to authenticate to the Discord servers and be able to send and receive messages
+	* `auth.token`: The Discord bot's token.
+It is needed for the bot to authenticate to the Discord servers and be able to send and receive messages.
+If set to `"env"`, TediCross will read the token from the environment variable `DISCORD_BOT_TOKEN`
 * `debug`: If set to `true`, activates debugging output from the bot.
 Defaults to `false`
 * `bridgeMap`: An array containing all your chats and channels.
 For each object in this array, you should have the following properties:
 	* `name`: A internal name of the chat.
 Appears in the log